armandofox/audience1st/_posts/2017-11-03-setting-up-tickets-and-subscriptions.md

 2016 season cannot be associated with any 2017 shows; a new General Admission voucher for 2017 must be created instead.

-To setup vouchers, click the Vouchers tab to see a list of various types of vouchers associated with a particular season.
+To view the existing vouchers, click the Vouchers tab and select the desired season.
+You may also filter the list of vouchers displayed by category (comp, bundle, etc.).

 ## Creating a new voucher type from scratch